cc32d9/eos-work-proposals/001_EOS_History_Database/001_01_proposal.md

   and/or minimum amount (in order to filter out transfers of 0.0001 EOS).

+* Retrieve all current public keys for an account; Retrieve all accounts linked to a public key.

 * For a given currency, retrieve the number of accounts and sum of all balances (and possibly other information, such as average balance or 95th percentile of balances).